 - Adoption.
 Whether you are a birth mother choosing to give up your child or an adoptive parent involved in a private, state, step-child, grandchild, or any other kind of adoption, our attorneys will handle the matter with sensitivity and respect.

 - Guardianship.
 When a child has been abused, neglected, or left unsupervised, a family member or other interested party may be appointed the legal guardian.
 Before a guardian is appointed, the child must be in the state’s custody, unless the Kinship-Guardianship Act applies.
-Our attorneys can help you navigate this difficult process.
+In New Mexico, there are many cases where the grandparents want to have guardianship with their grandchildren this is called Loco Parentis (in place of the parents).
+Becoming a Guardian can be a smooth process but things get more complicated when one or both of the legal parents try to fight for their child to stay with them, when this occurs our attorneys can help you navigate this difficult process and help you figure out what are your rights and options.

 We invite you to get more information about these and other family law issues on our website and to contact us for assistance in achieving your legal goals.